The Walker Law Firm is fully operational during this current COVID-19 pandemic.

 Judgments entered in civil cases are sometimes changed or eliminated (set aside or vacated) altogether.
 This process occurs either in the trial court or in the appellate court.
-If you have had a judgment entered against you and want to know what you can do to reduce the judgment, or get rid of it altogether, The Walker Law Firm can help you evaluate your options.
-Likewise, if you have had a judgment entered in your favor and believe the damages were inadequate or the judgment debtor has filed a motion asking for a different judgment or new trial, The Walker Law Firm can help you evaluate your options as well.
+If you have had a judgment entered against you and want to know what you can do to reduce the judgment, or get rid of it altogether, The Walker Law Firm can help you evaluate your options for judgement relief.

-Our Orange County, California, lawyers represent businesses and individuals in post-judgment matters in both the trial courts and appellate courts.
+Our Orange County lawyers represent businesses and individuals in judgment relief matters in both the trial courts and appellate courts.
+We also offer assistance for Riverside County judgement relief.
 The grounds for such proceedings, as well as the rules and procedures, are different in the two courts.
-Contact our California law firm to learn more about your options.
+Contact our judgement relief lawyers to learn more about your options.

-The Key To Our Post-Judgment Relief Success Is Understanding The Procedures In California
+Judgment Relief Representation Requires Understanding The Procedures In California

 The type of relief sought at the trial level will depend on many factors, including:

-- Whether the judgment was entered after a jury trial, non-jury trial, or default
+- Whether the judgment was entered after a jury trial or a non-jury trial

 - When the judgment was entered